 Rigid budgets break, so we built YNAB to be flexible.
 Overspending happens—your budget is here to help you get back on track.

-If you have general questions about covering overspending (or you're looking to know more about cash overspending), head over here.
-If credit overspending is what you're after, read on!
+If you have general questions about covering overspending (or you want to know more about cash overspending), head over here.
+If credit (yellow) overspending is what you're after, read on!

 There are two types of spending in YNAB—budgeted and non-budgeted.
 That's true for spending with cash, and for spending with credit.
 Of course, YNAB is helping you plan for your credit card payments, so credit spending is handled a bit differently.

-When you make a purchase on your credit card that you assigned money to the category to cover, YNAB will move that assigned money—cash in your cash account—to your Credit Card Payment category—they'll sit there until you're ready to pay the bill.
+When you make a purchase on your credit card that you assigned money to the category to cover, YNAB will move that assigned money—cash in your cash account—to your Credit Card Payment category.
+They'll wait there until you're ready to pay the bill.

-When you use your credit card to buy something and you haven't assigned funds to cover all of the purchase amount, dollars won't move to your Credit Card Payment category—you now have debt on the card you'll need to cover in the future.
+When you use your credit card to buy something and you haven't assigned funds to cover all of the purchase amount, dollars won't move to your Credit Card Payment category.
+You've now increased what you owe on the card without increasing the cash you have set aside to pay it.

 I only have $100 for my payment!
-When I click on Activity, the pop-up gives me a breakdown: $175 in total spending, of which $100 was budgeted.
-This means that I can only afford to pay $100, even though my balance is $175.
+When I click on Activity, the pop-up gives me a breakdown: $175 in total spending, of which $100 was funded spending.
+This means that I can only afford to pay $100 towards my card, even though my balance is $175.

 But what happens if you can't cover the overspending before the month ends?
 You've created new debt.
 You've increased what you owe the credit card company but you haven't increased the cash you have set aside to pay by the same amount.